 Yes and no. If you don’t do it properly and what you actually wanted to happen doesn’t happen to your estate, your family members could be devastated.
 Not to mention if you make a mistake, even a minor one can cause unwanted costs after you die.
 Most will kits and DIY online wills make it very easy to make a mistake.

 I made a will years ago so it’s fine

 Yes and no. If you get married, divorced, separate, have children, lose family members etc than you should seek to see if your will is still valid.

 I don’t have any assets

 If this is the case it’s even more of a reason to ensure you have a Valid Will in place.
-You don’t want what little assets you have being chewed up in unnecessary legal costs.
+You don’t want what little assets you have been chewed up in unnecessary legal costs.
 Even a car being sold and passed on could save your family substantial costs if done in accordance with a Valid Will.
-Additionally, consider superannuation funds and life insurance policies that are often attached to your superannuation as these can turn out to be worth quiet a bit of money which may be passed to your estate when you pass away.
+Additionally, consider superannuation funds and life insurance policies that are often attached to your superannuation as these can turn out to be worth quite a bit of money which may be passed to your estate when you pass away.

 Everything goes to my wife/husband/spouse/children anyway